rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/release_v1_0_5.png' | relative_url}}" />

-After requests from our users we also created two chatrooms where users can chat about Rotki.
-A [Telegram chat](https://t.me/rotkiportfolio) and a [discord room](https://discordapp.com/invite/aGCxHG7).

 But December, presumably due to the holidays, has been one of our most productive months of work.

 We started having two different branches in the project due to the sheer amount of changes happening.
 The master branch stays as the stable branch where releases are published from.
 The development branch is where all new work is going to.